The Circles - Book Two - Chapter 6 - The Clerk

 "Sir, your work sounds very complicated and difficult," Elfhild remarked, watching the man’s writing with great curiosity.
 The clerk's profession intrigued her, for few in her village could even sign their own names.

 "Aye, the work is exhausting."
 He motioned to a passing slave to fetch him a goblet.
 Closing his eyes, the scribe tasted the liquid.
 "A very mellow wine with a rich, full-bodied flavor."
-Sipping from the goblet, he studied the girls for a few moments and then looked back down at the open page of his record book.
+Sipping from the goblet, he studied the twins for a few moments and then looked back down at the open page of his record book.

 "Now back to business."
 He dipped the pen in the inkwell.
 "From whence do you hail?"